rojounooo/linux-system-hardening/README.md

 The project:
 - Hardens a default Ubuntu installation
 - Follows Lynis recommendations
-- Includes parsed before / after reports of the Lynis and OpenSCAP scans
+- Includes parsed before / after reports of the Lynis audits
-- Provides automation scripts for replicating the process written in Bash or Python
+- Provides automation scripts for replicating the process written in either Bash or Python depending on complexity

 ---